- Who We Are

 Mellon Mays Undergraduate Fellowship – Provides modest financial assistance, faculty mentoring, modest term time compensation for projects related to their academic interest; stipends for summer research; and assistance with repayment of undergraduate loans if students pursue doctoral study in Mellon-designated disciplines.
 (Contact: Wellesley College Co-Directors Angela Carpenter, Cognitive & Linguistic Sciences , or Joy Renjilian-Burgy, Spanish).

 Mayling Soong Summer Scholarships – Provide funding for summer language study in Japan, the People’s Republic of China, or Taiwan.
-(Contact the East Asian Languages and Literature Department)
+(Contact the East Asian Languages and Cultures Department)

 Harry S. Truman Scholarships– Provide funding toward senior year and graduate school for juniors interested in a career in public service.
 (U.S. citizens or U.S. nationals from American Samoa, or the Marshall Islands.)